 According to McKinsey, between 27% and 46% of leadership transitions fail after two years; considered either disappointing or outright failures.
 Among common challenges, organizational politics tops the list and culture change is a close second.

 At First Business Bank over the past 30 years, we’ve been fortunate to learn from working with many organizations through leadership transitions.
 On the First Business Bank Podcast, three senior executives at First Business Bank discussed critical factors to consider when succession planning.
-Mark Meloy, First Business Bank CEO, along with Jodi Chandler, Chief Human Resources Officer, and Corey Chambas, President & CEO of First Business Financial Services, Inc., spoke about the sensitive topic of leadership transitions.
+Mark Meloy, Executive Vice President, along with Jodi Chandler, Chief Human Resources Officer, and Corey Chambas, CEO of First Business Financial Services, Inc., spoke about the sensitive topic of leadership transitions.

 A Complex Process

 The entire process of creating and managing a leadership transition plan — one piece of a larger strategic plan — is, by itself, a multifaceted undertaking.
 “It sounds simple, yet the whole process and planning is very complex,” Chandler said.
 “We approach it in a few different ways depending on whether we’ve identified a specific role in the company that we’re looking to find a successor for, or if we’re just working organizationally on different talent development initiatives and building our leadership pipeline.”

 Finding a replacement for a particular role first involves a process to understand what’s required for success.
 That includes evaluating job duties, characteristics or traits of successful candidates, and larger talent development goals for the position that also come into play as an organization.

 “These are ongoing initiatives we’re working on year after year, fine tuning them as they evolve,” she said.
 “This process cascades through our organization as we create individual development plans as appropriate and establish performance goals for all our employees.”

 Timing is Everything